PixsysBE/CakeRelease/README.md

 ## Set up your nuspec file

+> This step is not needed if you don't create any Github release or publish to any Nuget source

 Set up your XML manifest (located in your .config folder) to provide information and include files in your package:

 ```xml